By the title I’m sure you are thinking this post is about exercise. All I have to say to that is…

-Then I chimed in on how sore I was from the previous day’s work out and she cut me off mid-sentence and said, “So basically you are just feeling the burn.”
-I instantly agreed as I thought she was referring to my workout but instead she clarified that she was referencing my formal complaint.
+After I realized I was hearing crickets on the other line, I changed the subject and explained how sore I was from the previous day’s work out.
+As I was explaining this, she cut me off mid-sentence and said, “So basically you are just feeling the burn.”
+I instantly agreed as I thought she was referring to my workout but instead she clarified that she was referencing my former complaint.
 She went on to say, “change brings discomfort and what you are feeling are the effects of that change.”

 She made a great point as change is quite uncomfortable.
-This is similar to the discomfort a person feels when initially making a budget when first learning how to properly handle money.
-Or a person who experiences grief when leaving a toxic relationship.
-The commonality of both scenarios are all individuals were unhappy in their current state while simultaneously mourning their old habits or circumstances.
+When out of shape, the discomfort from working out is quite similar to how a person feels when they are first creating a budget.
+Or maybe a person who experiences grief when leaving a toxic relationship.
+The commonality of both scenarios are all individuals were uncomfortable in their changing state while simultaneously mourning their old habits or circumstances.

-This pity party thrown for old habits could be caused by the fear of backtracking or just the fact of the old state being more comfortable.
-The gist of this post is if you are feeling the burn when changing bad habits it’s indicative that change is actually occurring.
+This pity party thrown for old habits could be caused by the fear of backtracking or just the mere fact it’s uncomfortable as hell.
+If you are feeling the burn when changing bad habits it’s indicative that change is actually occurring.
 In order to get to the other side of your “change of choice” you must endure the burn.
-After the new routine forms into a habit it will be like second nature.
+After the new routine forms into a habit the burn will inevitably disappear.

-So I say this in my most aerobics instructor voice: “FEEL THE BURN!” because afterwards you will reach your weight goal, become financial stable, fulfill that dream, start that business, end that habit and so on.
+So I say this in my most personal trainer voice: “FEEL THE BURN!” because afterwards you will reach your weight goal, become financial stable, fulfill that dream, start that business, end that habit and so on.